bguesman/docsify-test/docs/integrations/transparency.md

 We may not be able to modify Unity's source code, but we can make a duplicate copy of the lit shader that properly receives Expanse's fog.
 This strategy is the best one I've been able to come up with so far, because it will produce fully correct results for any configuration of transparent objects, no matter their material parameters.

 Things you have to be willing to do to use this workaround:
-* Copy paste a little bit of shader code.
 * Use this tweaked Lit Shader for all transparents you want to receive fog from Expanse.
+* Possibly copy-paste a little bit of shader code.

 Follow these steps to implement this workaround.

 ### Step 1: Try the existing tweaked shaders.
-For convenience, Expanse ships with modified copies of the lit shaders for the following Unity versions:
+For convenience, I've created modified copies of the lit shaders for the following Unity versions:

 * 2020.1.17f1
 * 2020.3.7f1